Community Service Project

 - Cut Cotton, Cotton-poly blend fabric (child/teen solids/prints)—17″x fabric width

 - Fold fabric in half.
 Along long sides stitch 1/2″ seams.
 The top edge may be finished, serged, or pinked with shears.
 Finish by adding a “Made With Love” label to the lower right corner of the bag.
 Set iron to wool-cotton setting, press 5 to 10 seconds, no steam.
 Sign the label with your name using a permanent marker.
-Ask your group leader for the labels or collect them at a quarterly meeting.
+Contact Jacqueline for labels.

 In 2012, the ASG national community service project was the Blanket Project, with chapters donating locally.
-Randall Children’s Hospital at Legacy Emanuel hospital was designated as the recipient for car seat blankets made by our members.
+Randall Children’s Hospital at Legacy Emanuel hospital was designated as the recipient for baby blankets made by our members.
 Though no longer a national project, we have continued to make blankets.

 - Fleece, Cotton, Minky, Flannel in girl and boy design/color schemes

 - You are welcome to use up scraps to piece one blanket side or practice your machine quilting.
 Do have at least one side soft and cuddly for a baby

 - Designs: (1) Two equal pieces sewn right sides together, turn thru a gap in the seam, slipstitch the opening, topstitch around.
-(2) Self-mitered with two unequal fabric pieces.
-Both these styles can be rolled up or folded easily, a program requirement.
+(2) Self-mitered with two unequal fabric pieces; see video.

 Contact member Community Service.